oliverbaumann/oliverbaumann.github.io/_pages/research.md

 My research is at the intersection of **organization design, innovation, and strategy**.
 In particular, my research focuses on two broad questions:

-**1. How can organizations best cope with complexity?
+1. How can organizations best cope with complexity?
-2. How can organizations incentivize and control innovation?**
+2. How can organizations incentivize and control innovation?

-Theoretically, I conceive of **innovation as search and learning processes** by agents that possess only bounded rationality.
-In doing so, my work builds on accounts of organizational problem solving and decision making in the tradition of the behavioral theory of the firm and evolutionary economics.

-Methodologically, I mainly develop formal theory through **computational models that conceptualize firms as complex adaptive systems**.
-Because such models allow studying how macro-level behavior and performance emerge from the behavior and interaction of lower-level agents (e.g., individuals, units, or firms that engage in search), they can help uncover novel mechanisms and describe the conditions under which they apply.

 How to cope with complexity?
 ---------------------------